samgreen/node-app-store/README.md

 ### Documentation ###

-The following search methods are available
+The following search methods are available:

  * `searchMovie`
  * `searchPodcast`